-11.11 ASIC declarations
+11.11.
+ASIC declarations

-ASIC has made a declarationthe following declarations in respect of the takeover bid- Takeover Bid:
+ASIC has made the following declarations in respect of the Takeover Bid:

-- to give relief in relation to the minimum bid price rule to allow valuation of BIP CDIs comprising part of the bid consideration by reference to the price of the underlying BIP Interests trading on NYSE, by way of variation of ASIC class order 00/2338.
-A copy of ASIC's relief instrument is attached as Attachment 2 to this Bidder's Statement.2338; and - to give relief in relation to the modification of the terms of the Takeover Bid to clarify (a) that the condition in Section 12.8(a)(1) is a condition precedent and operates in the matter set out in Section 12.9(a), (b) that Shareholders will retain the benefit of the Special Dividend (if any) and that the Acquirer will not be entitled to deduct amounts from the Consideration for the value of franking credits; and (c) the description of the statutory quotation condition in Section 12.11(e).
+- to give relief in relation to the minimum bid price rule to allow valuation of BIP CDIs comprising part of the bid consideration by reference to the price of the underlying BIP Interests trading on NYSE, by way of variation of ASIC class order 00/2338; and - to give relief in relation to the modification of the terms of the Takeover Bid to clarify (a) that the condition in Section 12.8(a)(1) is a condition precedent and operates in the matter set out in Section 12.9(a), (b) that Shareholders will retain the benefit of the Special Dividend (if any) and that the Acquirer will not be entitled to deduct amounts from the Consideration for the value of franking credits; and (c) the description of the statutory quotation condition in Section 12.11(e).